 I am proficient in the usage of MS Word, MS Excel and MS PowerPoint.

-I am fluent in English, Hindi and Telugu and possess a basic knowledge of French.
+I am fluent in English, Hindi and Telugu and possess an intermediate knowledge of French.